Atchison, Topeka & Santa Fe 4-8-4 "Northern" Locomotives in the USA

 Class 3752 (Locobase 443)

-Based on the path-breaking 3751 (Locobase 233), this class introduced a different arrangement of tubes and flues and much more direct heating surface area.
-Firebox had two thermic syphons and combustion chamber one and contributed 104 sq ft (9.65 sq m) to the heating surface while the combustion chamber itself added 89 sq ft (8.3 sq m) and the arch tubes 20 sq ft (1.85 sq m).
+Retaining the square dimensioned (bore diameter equalled stroke length) cylinders, that were cast integrally with the bed of the path-breaking 3751 (Locobase 233), this class introduced a different arrangement of tubes and flues and much more direct heating surface area.
+Firebox had two thermic syphon, the combustion chamber had one that together contributed 104 sq ft (9.65 sq m) to the heating surface while the combustion chamber itself added 89 sq ft (8.3 sq m) and the arch tubes 20 sq ft (1.85 sq m).
 The boiler also was fitted with an Elesco feedwater heater.
 (Eleven of the 231 flues did not hold superheater elements.)

-According to Lloyd E. Stagner's excellent summary of the Santa Fe 4-8-4s in Trains Magazine (found on the web at []), 3755 & 56 had Dupont stokers and butterfly doors, while 3757-3760 had Duplex stokers and vertical doors.
+According to Lloyd E. Stagner's excellent summary of the Santa Fe 4-8-4s in Trains Magazine (found on the web at [link]), 3755 & 3756 used Dupont stokers and butterfly doors, while 3757-3760 had Duplex stokers and vertical doors.

 For the major rebuild applied to these locomotives in the late 1930s, see Locobase 14963.